CarlTBarnes/WindowPreview/examples/School/README.md

 Help2WndPreviewCls  &CbWndPrvHelpHookClass  !Declare as Ref so no chance affects live APP
 ```

-In the Frame Add this ITEM to the File Menu or any Menu.
+In the Frame Add this ITEM to the File Menu.
 This would be hidden from users and show only for Developers hence the HIDE.

 ```Clarion
   ITEM('Enable F1 Hook to show CB Window Preview on Any Window '),USE(?CbHlpHookEnableItem)  !,HIDE
 ```

-In Event:Accepted for ?CbHlpHookEnableItem Item Add.
+In Event:Accepted for ?CbHlpHookEnableItem Item add the below code to New and Init the class.
 You must change 'YourHelp.CHM' to the name of your CHM file if you have one.

 ```Clarion
     IF Help2WndPreviewCls &= NULL THEN   !<><><><><><><> CB Window Preview Hook <><><><><><>